RestDB/codehooks-io-react-todo/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and following this [tutorial](https://youtu.be/nUl5QLkVdvU).

-We've modified tho project by adding support for user authentication and secure API by Auth.com, backend NoSql database and service API by Codehooks.io and upgraded Material UI to latest versjon 5.
-Also deployed static App resources to Github pages.
+We've modified the project by adding support for:
+* User authentication and secure API calls by Auth.com
+* Backend NoSql database and service API's by Codehooks.io
+* Upgraded Material UI to latest versjon 5
+* Deployed static App resources to Github pages

-## Install
+## Install frontend

 ```bash
 npx create-react-app todo\ncd my-app\nnpm start